knightazura/ghost-sdk/[WIP]-API-Documentation.md

 ## Edit an existing post

 Update a post that already exists.
+In order to update a post the `id` is needed to identify the post.
 The edited post object is returned.

 ### Usage
  API           | Example